 Jesse: How am I doing?

 Being here was all he had to do.
 He wrote a book to call out to her, and she came.

-The Before films have gathered many accolades—all of which they deserve, some of which are credited to the writing.
+The Before trilogy has gathered many accolades—all of which it deserves, some of which is credited to the writing.
 The “realism” of the dialogue is so vivid, so intimately touching to us that we wonder if it’s improvisation (no; all three are completely scripted) or the actors/co-writers playing themselves (maybe a little bit).
-I keep thinking about this realism as a Linklater Reality—the idyllic, topmost layer of reality as we know it.
+I keep thinking about the realism of the Before trilogy as a Linklater Reality—the idyllic, topmost layer of reality as we know it.
 Sampled from life.
 Skimmed, curated.
 The best of the best and the worst.
 It’s hard not to make it exemplary.
 When I watch Celine and Jesse together, a little creature mewls in my chest.
 It’s the heart’s lament: Could it be this easy?
 Is the only thing we need presence, and attention?
 And worse—will I not see the beauty in these days, until the light is gone?

 “You feel far away,” I’d whisper on the phone sometimes, hesitating to release the words into the universe.

 “You feel like you’re next to me,” he’d reply.
 But when he said my name, it felt like an apology.